metabase/metabase/docs/operations-guide/running-metabase-on-azure.md

 # Running Metabase on Microsoft Azure

-This guide will cover the basics for running your Metabase instance in Microsoft Azure thanks to the power and flexibility of Docker Containers.
-At the end of this guide you will have set up a Metabase instance with its own database, ready to be scaled in case you need more power.
+This guide covers the basics for running your Metabase instance in Microsoft Azure using Docker.

 - [Running Metabase on Microsoft Azure](#running-metabase-on-microsoft-azure)
   - [Step 1: Create the resource group (resource grouping)](#step-1-create-the-resource-group-resource-grouping)